Ron Brownstein

-Ronald J. Brownstein (born April 6, 1958) is an American journalist, political correspondent, and analyst.
+Ronald J. Brownstein (born April 6, 1958) is an American journalist, political correspondent and analyst.

 Early life and education

 Brownstein was born to a Jewish family on April 6, 1958, in New York City, the son of Shirley and David Brownstein.
 His father was an electrician.
-In 1979, he graduated with a B.A. in English Literature from the State University of New York - Binghamton.
+In 1979, he graduated with a B.A. in English Literature from Binghamton University.
 He then worked as senior staff writer for Ralph Nader.

 Career

 In 1983, he went to work for the National Journal as White House correspondent.
 In 1987, he became a contributing editor for the Los Angeles Times.
 In 1989, he left the National Journal to work full-time as national correspondent for the Los Angeles Times.
 In 1993, he was named their national political correspondent.
 In 1997, he accepted a position as chief political correspondent for U.S. News & World Report.
 In 1998, he went to work for CNN as a political analyst where he remained until 2004.
 He is currently senior political analyst for CNN and Editorial Director for Strategic Partnerships for Atlantic Media.

 Brownstein made a cameo appearance in the 1993 film Dave.